-Proud Boys member gets 10 years for US Capitol riot, shouts ‘Trump won’
+Two Proud Boys members given lengthy prison terms for Jan 6 Capitol riot

-Dominic Pezzola is latest member of far-right group to be sentenced for role in January 6, 2021 attack on the Capitol.
+Dominic Pezzola and Ethan Nordean received sentences of 10 and 18 years, respectively, for their roles in the riot.

-A third member of the far-right Proud Boys group has received a lengthy prison sentence this week for his participation in the attack on the United States Capitol in 2021.
+Two more members of the far-right Proud Boys group have received a lengthy prison sentences this week for their participation in the attack on the United States Capitol in 2021.

-Dominic Pezzola, 46, of Rochester, New York, was sentenced to 10 years in prison on Friday after he was captured on video using a police shield to smash his way into the Capitol building on January 6, 2021.
+The first — Dominic Pezzola, 46, of Rochester, New York — was sentenced to 10 years in prison on Friday after he was captured on video using a police shield to smash his way into the Capitol building on January 6, 2021.

 While he expressed contrition in the lead-up to sentencing, Pezzola left the courtroom in Washington, DC, reiterating his support for the falsehood that drove many to storm the US legislature.